 Colour of exhaust smoke

 When you start the engine there is usually a puff of smoke that comes out of the exhaust.
-You should look for longer to check if it is emitting a lot of smoke or if the smoke is of a particular colour.
+You should look for long to check if it is emitting a lot of smoke or if the smoke is of a particular color.
 If it emits a lot of smoke then it’s a sign that there is some problem with the engine.

 Check the clutch and Gearbox